The legendary Dark Souls, an ARPG of many a tale and many a meme. What mystical qualities made this game so beloved to this day?

 - Royal Wood – Only in the Artorias of the Abyss DLC.
 This is basically a past version of the Darkroot Garden, but with more difficult enemies and interesting terrain.
 It’s surreal being here to begin with, but you get to face off against the legendary knight Artorias himself as a victim of the Abyss.
 And yes, it’s one of the most challenging fights in the game.

 - Blighttown – Okay.
 To be fair for a bit, Blighttown isn’t that bad when you actually get a feel for the layout of the map.
 But playing through this map for the very first time is absolute hell.
-It’s easily one of the most grueling trips in Dark Souls due to its complex design, many chances of getting poisoned, risk of falling from a high place, lighting that seems to change randomly, difficult to find where to go next, and the fact it’s home to some of the most annoying enemies in the game.
+It’s easily one of the most grueling trips in Dark Souls due to its complex design, many chances of getting poisoned, risk of falling from a high place, lighting that seems to change randomly, difficulty on where to go next, and the fact it’s home to some of the most annoying enemies in the game.
 While it’s not necessarily a badly designed area, it’s easy to go in without the preparations.
 And it’s hard to get out…

 - Crystal Cave – Where do I even begin?
-This is easily the worst designed map in Dark Souls.
+This is easily one of the worst designed maps in Dark Souls.
 Why?
 Because it’s short, but frustrating and unintuitive.
 Aside from the Crystal Golems that may take a lot of hits to die, there are invisible floors that you can only identify through these subtle snowflake effects and Orange Soapstone messages.
 If you’re not careful, you can easily plummet to a pit of death because some invisible floors are convoluted in shape, resulting in many cheap deaths.
 Also, you might slip off any crystals you had to walk on, leading to even more bullshit deaths.
 Fuck this map.

 - Demon Ruins – What a strangely boring map.
 Aside from wishy washy placement of boss monsters you fought before, giant fields of nothing and monsters that do ridiculous damage to your equipment, this place feels like it takes a while to get used to.
 Also, three bosses.
 The first one is a gimmick boss where you can kill him by luring him into a trap, the second one is a rehashed Asylum Demon, and the third one gives you little to no room to fight.
 Talk about underwhelming and tedious.